opensearch-project/project-website/_posts/2023-06-16-End-to-end-acknowledgements-in-Data-Prepper.md

 categories:
   - technical-post

-meta_keywords: Data Prepper, end-to-end acknowledgements
+meta_keywords: Data Prepper E2E, Data Prepper sink, Data Prepper pipeline as the sink
-meta_description: Learn how end-to-end acknowledgements in Data Prepper provide data durability by delivering data to the sink before notifying the source.
+meta_description: Learn how Data Prepper provides data durability through the use of end to end acknowledgements by delivering data to the sink before notifying the source.

 ---